WaffleDuffle/Cool-showcase/README.md

 # Cool-showcase
 Dumb experiment using color escape sequences.

-Run the program in console for the full experience :)
+Run the program in `terminal` for the full experience :)